 In 1969 Executive Director Jane D. Edwards joined forces with Alice Hall Dowling, the Board President of Spence Chapin Services for Children to form the Harlem Dowling Project in order to better serve the young mothers of Central Harlem who were unable to care for their newborn infants.
 In 1989, the former Colored Orphan Asylum, known at the time as the West Side Center for Children merged with the Harlem Dowling Project to become Harlem Dowling-West Side Center for Children and Family Services.

-Harlem Dowling is an affiliate and strategic partner of The Children's Village.
+Harlem Dowling is a strategic partner of The Children's Village.
 With a shared history dating back to the early 1800's in New York City, both charities share a common vision and passion for children, families and our communities.
 Today, as it was at our founding, our commitment to our children, families and communities remains unconditional and unwavering.